maxspl/splunk_docker/README.md

 # Splunk_Docker

-Bash script that allows you to deploy multiple Splunk instance on a single host.
+Bash script that allows you to deploy multiple Splunk instances on a single host.
 The tool automatically increments ports on each run.

 It is not secured, use it only for dev.